McDonnell Douglas F-4 Phantom II non-U.S. operators: Australia

 In March 1963, McDonnell Douglas offered to provide the RAAF with a modified version of the F-4C, the model 98DX, fitted with SNECMA Atar 9 engines.
 This engine was already used in the RAAF's Mirage IIIOs, but the French turbojet was inferior to the General Electric J79, and the RAAF chose instead to order the F-111C Aardvark which had a greater range.

 Since the development of the F-111 was plagued with many setbacks, it was expected that the order for the RAAF would not be ready before 1974, leaving the Australian air force short of a suitable aircraft.
 The need to replace their Canberra B.20s left the RAAF frustrated by the delay in the development of the F-111.

 The solution was to loan F-4Es to the RAAF, under the Peace Reef program.
 On 22 June 1970, the contract was signed, and the first of 24 new F-4Es arrived the following September.
 They served with Nos.
 1 and 6 Squadrons, both based at RAAF Base Amberley.
 The Australian aircrews praised the choice and the F-4Es were so well received that their popularity threatened the F-111C order at one point.
-F-4E was proving its value as fighter in Vietnam and Israel and offered air-to-air capabilities that F-111 could not offer, but Australia already had in service Mirage III fighters which could do the job.
-In the end what was important for Australia was that the F-111 outperformed any F-4 in ground attack missions as it was one of the best attack planes in the world.
+F-4E was proving its value as a fighter for the US in Vietnam and to Israel.
+It offered air-to-air capabilities that the F-111 could not offer.
+Australia also had Mirage III fighters which could do the job.
+In the end what was important for Australia was that the F-111 outperformed any F-4 variant in ground attack missions as it was one of the best attack planes in the world.